Research Program Unit Coordinator Guidelines

 - Provide an opportunity for research staff to gain experience in supervising and mentoring students.

-Whilst students are eager to gain research experience and achieve outcomes, their engagement in the program should not replicate the duties and expectations normally required of a Research Assistant.
+Whilst students are eager to gain research experience and achieve outcomes, their engagement in the Program should not replicate the duties and expectations normally required of a Research Assistant.

 Duration